Shaky Royals bullpen hangs on for 7-5 win over Blue Jays

 TRAINER’S ROOM

-Blue Jays: Biggio left in the fifth inning with pain in his right hand.
+Blue Jays: Biggio left in the fifth with pain in his right hand.
 Joe Panik replaced him and hit a two-run double.

-Royals: SS Adalberto Mondesi has ramped up his movement but there remains no timetable for his return, manager Mike Matheny said.
+Royals: SS Adalberto Mondesi has ramped up his movement but there remains no timetable for his return, Matheny said.
 Mondesi has been on the injured list with a strained right oblique since the start of the season.

 UP NEXT

-The Blue Jays will send LHP Steven Matz (2-0, 1.46 ERA) against Royals RHP Mike Minor (1-0, 4.50) on Friday night unless rain forecasted to last most of the day washes things out.
+The Blue Jays will send out LHP Steven Matz (2-0, 1.46 ERA) against Royals LHP Mike Minor (1-0, 4.50) on Friday night unless rain forecasted to last most of the day washes things out.
 Minor is 4-0 in seven career appearances against Toronto.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports